-You’re really limited on what a 529 can pay for.
+You’re limited on what a 529 can pay for.
 FALSE

-- room and board during any academic period in which the 529 beneficiary is enrolled for at least half of the full-time academic workload according to the eligible education institution.
-Room and board costs can also include rent for off-campus residency (whether a rental or a Greek-affiliated residence) and groceries (non-taxable items only), provided these costs are equal or less than the same room and board allowances from the accredited education institution;
+- Room and board during any academic period in which the 529 beneficiary is enrolled for at least half of the full-time academic workload.
+Room and board costs can also include off-campus residency (whether a rental or a Greek-affiliated residence) and groceries (non-taxable items only), provided these costs are equal or less than the school’s room and board allowances.

-- apprenticeships costs like fees, textbooks, supplies, and equipment, including required trade tools.
-The apprenticeship program must be registered with the Secretary of Labor’s National Apprenticeships Act in order to use a 529 plan withdrawal.
-Interested parties can check the Labor Department’s search tool to confirm that a program is eligible.;
+- Apprenticeships costs like fees, textbooks, supplies, and equipment, including required trade tools.
+The apprenticeship program must be registered with the Secretary of Labor’s National Apprenticeships Act in order to use a 529 withdrawal.

-- any student loan that qualifies for federal student loan income tax deduction to now be paid with a 529 distribution.
+- Any student loan that qualifies for federal student loan income tax deduction to now be paid with a 529 distribution.
 There is a $10,000 lifetime limit per 529 beneficiary.
-However, an additional $10,000 can be used to repay qualified student loans for each of the beneficiary’s siblings; and
+However, an additional $10,000 can be used to repay qualified student loans for each of the beneficiary’s siblings.

 - K-12 tuition up to $10,000 per student, per year, for enrollment at public, private, or religious elementary or secondary school.